 The BA (Hons) Interior Design is a dynamic, cross-cultural programme that aims to develop you as a professional who can take on any and every design challenge.
 We give you the opportunity to develop your own individual approach to interior design, while preparing you with the skills and knowledge you will need for industry practice and beyond.

 You will learn about the history and theory of interior design, as well as gaining practical design skills by working on live projects.

 You also benefit from talks from visiting design industry experts.
-This September, the Interior Design lecture series features: Paulo Pimental, Creative Director at Imagination, Nick Rawcliffe, Founder of Raw Studio and Lecturer at Regent's, and Mona Lindell, Account Manager at ING MEDIA and programme alumna.
+This September, the Interior Design lecture series features: Imagination Creative Director Paulo Pimentel, founder of Raw Studio and Regent's lecturer Nick Rawcliffe and Mona Lindell, Account Manager at ING MEDIA and programme alumna.

 On this programme, you will benefit from working on live projects, giving you real-world experience and industry contacts as well as a chance to develop and show your talents.

 Previously, students have worked on a wide variety of different projects, including the redevelopment of the Occupational Therapy Space within the Healthcare Department of Wormwood Scrubs Prison, London.
 One student, Nora Ahmeti, explained that this project provided an opportunity to empathise with those less fortunate and to understand how space and its modelling can lift the disadvantaged to a more positive state of mind.

 Another live project involved developing a hovering allotment in a park in Islington, which received wide acclaim.
 Opened by the Mayor of Finsbury, it featured in the London Festival of Architecture, and was included in the Open House London to-see list.